New research suggests that your skills behind the wheel may be affected by your genes.

 Subjects sat in front of a screen with their hands firmly planted at “10 and 2” on a steering wheel and guided their “car” around a track, attempting to stay centered over a black line.
 The steering was tuned so that subjects had to begin turning before the screen actually changed.

 Over the course of 15 trials, all of the study subjects got better at the driving task.
-But the seven people who had a T improved less than those with two Cs.
-When subjects returned to the lab four days later for a final lap, everyone had forgotten how to drive the simulator a little bit, but those with a T did worse.
+But the seven people with a specific variant improved less than the others.
+When subjects returned to the lab four days later for a final lap, everyone had forgotten how to drive the simulator a little bit, but they did even worse.

-“These people [with a T at ] make more errors from the get-go, and they forget more of what they learned after time away,” Cramer said in a press release.
+“These people [the variant] make more errors from the get-go, and they forget more of what they learned after time away,” Cramer said in a press release.

 The BDNF protein helps to regulate how nerve cells make new connections and maintain old ones.
-The T version of the variant, also known as the Val66Met, reduces the amount of BDNF available in the brain and has been linked to impaired learning and memory.
+The variant, also known as the Val66Met, reduces the amount of BDNF available in the brain and has been linked to impaired learning and memory.
 Studies have shown that stroke victims with this variant don’t recover as well as those who lack it.